English (ENG)

 ENG 201 Writing in the Disciplines (3-4 credits)

 This course is an upper-level writing requirement.
 Its focus will be on writing effective essays and research papers in disciplinary modes and in students' field of interest.
 It may include interviews, analysis of journal articles, and appropriate documentation style formats.
-Restrictions/Requirements: Sophomore or Junior standing.
+Restrictions/Requirements: Upper Sophomore or Junior standing.

 Course Rotation: TBA.